nilsgenge/adventofcode25/README.md

-# Advent of Code 2025
+# Advent of Code

-in python
+2025: Python